chintan9/plyr-react/README.md

-To release your library to NPM or your private Registry, make sure you have an active account at [NPM](https://www.npmjs.com/), your `.npmrc` file is correctly setup and the repository url in `package.json` file is set to your repoitory url, then:
+To release your library to NPM or your private Registry, make sure you have an active account at [NPM](https://www.npmjs.com/), your `.npmrc` file is correctly setup and the repository url in `package.json` file is set to your repository url, then:

 ```